trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

 perform a transfer to this address with a payload of this type.
 This transfer is realized as an internal message pushed to the rollups inbox.

 Finally, after the application of the operations of the Tezos block, the layer 1 pushes one final internal message `"End of level"`.
-Similarly to `"Start of level"`, this internal messages does not come with any payload.
+Similarly to `"Start of level"`, this internal message does not come with any payload.

 ### Reveal data channel